How Will a Roof Last in Texas?

 - Hot, Sunny Regions: Prolonged exposure to UV rays wears down shingles, causing them to crack and weaken faster.

-No matter where you live in Texas, extreme weather events like hurricanes or hailstorms can shave years off your roof’s life.
+No matter where you live in Texas, extreme weather events like hurricanes or hailstorms can shave years off your roof’s life in a matter of moments.

 If you work with an experienced roofer, they will tell you the pros and cons of different roofing materials.
 The type of roofing material you choose significantly affects how long your roof will last.
 However, not all materials are created equal.

-- Asphalt Shingles: Last 15–25 years but are susceptible to storm damage.
+- Asphalt Shingles: If you’re wondering “how long does an asphalt shingle last?” the answer is they typically last 15–25 years, but they are susceptible to storm damage.

-- Metal Roofs: Durable and can last 40–70 years, making them a great long-term investment.
+- Metal Roofs: Metal roofs are durable and can last 40–70 years, making them a great long-term investment.
 But if you live in a hail prone area, you should invest in thicker, more expensive metal roofing to reduce the chances of hail dents.
+In our area, hail is a serious problem and while metal holds up well from a performance aspect, you may not like the look of a dented metal roof after a hailstorm.

 - Tile Roofs: Clay or concrete tiles can last more than 50 years with proper maintenance but may not perform well in violent windstorms without reinforcement.